DhairyaVeera79/PKD_webapp/README.md

 # Shrimad Rajchandra Mission Dharampur - Static Website

-This is a static website about Shrimad Rajchandraji, built for hosting on GitHub Pages.
-The website showcases information about the great spiritual luminary, his works, people associated with him, places of significance, and more.
+This is a static website about Shrimad Rajchandraji (Param Krupalu Dev), built for hosting on GitHub Pages.
+The website showcases comprehensive information about the great spiritual luminary, his literary works, people associated with him, places of significance, events in his life, and more.

 ## Project Structure